ericvicenti/code-eric/blog/2022-01-07-trustless-web3-doomed/index.md

 tags: [rant]
 ---

 I'm code(Eric), and I want to build a more ethical version of the web.
 The web operates on distributed systems of trust.
-I believe the next successful generation of the web will build upon this trust to reach new heights.
 Sadly, a majority of the current web3 conversation is focused on trustless networks like Ethereum.
+But I believe the next successful generation of the web will build upon our existing web of trust to reach new heights.

 ## Our Distributed Trust Today